pubky/pkarr/docs/integration.md

 for example before rebuilding and publishing an updated packet.
-Handle `ResolveError::InvalidSignedPacket` separately from `ResolveError::NotFound`: the former reports a newer mutable-item sequence that did not contain a valid Pkarr packet and must not be interpreted as an unused key.
+Handle `ResolveError::InvalidSignedPacket` separately from `ResolveError::NotFound`: the former reports a newer mutable-item sequence that did not contain a valid PKARR packet and must not be interpreted as an unused key.

 ## Next Steps